flavienbwk/book-devops/eng/README.md

 However, the software factory is not just about capitalizing knowledge.
 It also serves as a control point for all contributions.
 An initial level of control is established by adding users to projects they have permission to contribute to.

-But a second level of control can be set up: through continuous integration mechanisms (see chapter "[Continuous Integration](#intégration-continue-ci)"), automated scripts can validate a contribution based on rules defined by your organization (software quality, SSI compliance).
+But a second level of control can be set up: through continuous integration mechanisms (see chapter "[Continuous Integration](#continuous-integration-ci)"), automated scripts can validate a contribution based on rules defined by your organization (software quality, SSI compliance).
 If the contribution doesn't meet your standards, it's rejected.
 The contributor sees it instantly, knows why, and can suggest a correction within minutes.

 Since software factories can manage access to resources based on a user's profile, it's entirely possible to open yours to external partners (e.g., contractors).
 They can then add their software following the rules established by your organization and will immediately know how to comply.
-These rules are defined by internal [SSI engineers](#ingénieur-ssi-devops).
+These rules are defined internally by [security engineers](#devops-security-engineer).

 This is already the case with _Platform One_[^PlatformOne], which opens its software factory to manufacturers contracting with the _U.S.
 Department of Defense_.
 Similarly, the [_NATO Software Factory_](https://nsf.dev.nato.int/) is NATO's software factory[^NatoSoftwareFactory].

 However, transformation offers an opportunity to develop internal expertise before being able to define rules for others.
 You must master the technologies discussed in this chapter to ensure your platform's security.
 So, work first on your internal projects before overseeing external ones.
-Each organization is unique but should have [its internal experts to provide the best advice](#le-développement-interne-comme-véritable-alternative).
+Each organization is unique but should have [its internal experts to provide the best advice](#in-house-development-as-a-real-alternative).

-As described in the chapter "[Code Reviews](#revues-de-code)", these reviews offer an opportunity to provide feedback on a contribution before it's deployed.
+As described in the chapter "[Code Reviews](#code-reviews)", these reviews offer an opportunity to provide feedback on a contribution before it's deployed.
 It's possible to set rules so that specific teams (e.g., SSI team) must approve the contribution before it can be accepted.
 This mechanism can be seen as a "seal of approval".
 Software factories contain all these contribution validation features to best ensure the software supply chain's security.

 Lastly, the software factory is where software developed by your teams will be built (compiled, formatted for deployment) and then deployed on your infrastructure.
-Analogous to the [continuous integration](#intégration-continue-ci) principle, continuous deployment chains are responsible for deploying software according to rules defined in code (see chapter "[Continuous Deployment (CD)](#déploiement-continu-cd)").
+Analogous to the [continuous integration](#continuous-integration-ci) principle, continuous deployment chains are responsible for deploying software according to rules defined in code (see chapter "[Continuous Deployment (CD)](#continuous-deployment-cd)").

 Caution: under no circumstances does a software factory allow your teams to develop software per se.
 The software factory provides resources for engineers to develop their software (dependencies, packages, binaries) but doesn't allow for code writing or execution within it.

 The software factory to a developer is what a brush set is to an artist: the set contains all the tools to paint, but the artist spends their time working on their easel.
 The developer's easel is their IDE[^IDE] on their computer: they code and run their code to test it as they write it.
-Options for setting up development environments are described in the chapter "[Zero Trust-Based Development](#développement-basé-sur-le-zero-trust)".
+Options for setting up development environments are described in the chapter "[Zero Trust-Based Development](#zero-trust-based-development)".

 All these technologies help to bring teams closer together and unify practices within the organization.
 In the next chapter, we will explore how technical teams can organize themselves to collaborate effectively within a software factory.

 #### GitOps

-GitOps is a methodology for Cloud applications based on continuous deployment (see [Continuous Deployment](#déploiement-continu-cd)).
+GitOps is a methodology for Cloud applications based on continuous deployment (see [Continuous Deployment](#continuous-deployment-cd)).
 It uses _git_ projects as a "single source of truth" for infrastructure and application configurations.
 Once capitalized in this way, the configuration is termed "declarative".
 In other words, you "code" configuration files to define how to deploy your infrastructure.

 The idea behind GitOps is to rely on code to determine the system's desired state.